galaxyxone/ipfsStatViewer/readme.md

 ## IPFS Statistical Data Viewer is a Chrome Extension that visualizes your IPFS Node with D3.js using the file_type and file_size as the sources of data to create a treemap

-### Its not the most effecient program but were working to make it better!
-(Check devdoc for more details)

 # Install Extension(use at your own risk)

 - Download the build file and load it as unpacked in Chrome Extension Manager